caporaso-lab-graveyard/its-reference-otus/README.md

 Acknowledgements
 ----------------

 The creation of these reference sets is the direct result of a Fungal ITS Workshop held on 19–20 October, 2012 in Boulder, Colorado, USA.
-The workshop would not have been possible without the intellectual and financial support of Paula Olsiewski and the Alfred P. Sloan Foundation.
+The workshop would not have been possible without the intellectual and financial support of Paula Olsiewski and the [Alfred P. Sloan Foundation](http://www.sloan.org/).
 We thank Jason Stajich, for organizing the meeting, as well as all the workshop participants for their valuable contributions.
 We specially acknowledge Scott Bates, Greg Caporaso, Noah Fierer, Rob Knight, Jonathan Leff, Daniel McDonald, Henrik Nilsson, Jai Ram Rideout, and Lee Taylor for their expertise, support, and/or advise in constructing the reference sets.

-Questions about these data should be directed to the Qiime Forum at http://forum.qiime.org.
+Questions about these data should be directed to the [Qiime Forum](http://forum.qiime.org).

-Find information on UNITE at http://unite.ut.ee/index.php and on QIIME at http://www.qiime.org.
-Source files can be obtained from http://unite.ut.ee/repository.php.
+Find information on [UNITE here](http://unite.ut.ee/index.php) and on [QIIME here](http://www.qiime.org).

 Technical notes
 ---------------

 Technical notes were compiled by Jon Leff, Jai Ram Rideout and Greg Caporaso.

-All commands were run using [QIIME](https://github.com/qiime/qiime) 1.5.0-dev (git commit hash  1ed0a4f3cea5e6da04896ff9e5ac337d40f3358) and the [nested_reference_otu](https://github.com/qiime/nested_reference_otus) workflow (git commit hash 821a98df6773ea4e4d209af20b9a8cf34d00324e).
+All commands were run using [QIIME](https://github.com/qiime/qiime) 1.5.0-dev (git commit hash  ``1ed0a4f3cea5e6da04896ff9e5ac337d40f3358``) and the [nested_reference_otu](https://github.com/qiime/nested_reference_otus) workflow (git commit hash ``821a98df6773ea4e4d209af20b9a8cf34d00324e``).

-All input files were downloaded November of 2012, and were identified as the UNITE_public_24.09.12.fasta database on the UNITE website.
+All input files were downloaded November of 2012, and were identified as the ``UNITE_public_24.09.12`` release on the UNITE website.
 The data in this directory was compiled and published on 27 Nov 2012.

 Generating the current reference OTUs
 -------------------------------------